Priya-gandhi324/Plate-Trail-Tracer/README.md

-# Smart Tracker: Automated Number Plate Trail Tracer
+# Pro-Tracker

-Smart Tracker is an innovative Tracking and Registration System built using Automated Number Plate Detection.
+Pro-Tracker is an innovative Tracking and Registration System built using Automated Number Plate Recognition (ANPR).
 This Flask-based solution allows organizations to easily register vehicles and upload car images to confirm their location.

 ## Watch the Demo Video